rei/gsampler/README.md

         def idx = index('http://elasticseach:9200')
         def esQueries = ['posts': 'type:apacheAccess AND verb:POST']

-		//for 'term' pass null if you are not doing a terms query sampler('es', queries(idx, esQueries, 'term', 5, MINUTES), 'prefix', 5, MINUTES) }
+		//for 'term', pass null if you are not doing a terms query sampler('es', queries(idx, esQueries, 'term', 5, MINUTES), 'prefix', 5, MINUTES) }

 	console {
-		// registers a console writer to writer sampled stats to writer(consoleWriter())
+		// registers a console writer to write sampled stats to writer(consoleWriter())
 	}